Sridevi (unreleased film): Production

 On 3 October 2014 Ram Gopal Varma announced that his next film was to be called Savitri.
 In a press release, he launched a contest named "Who is your Savitri?", asking for genuine stories of teenage crushes on teachers, neighbours, or other adults.
 He also released the poster of the film.
 On 5 October 2014, Varma announced through a press release that the film's title had been changed to Sridevi and the posters were re-released with a change in the title.

-Anukriti Govind Sharma, a fashion model an actress, was selected to play the title role of the older woman who becomes the target of the boy's crush.
+Anukriti Govind Sharma, a fashion model and actress, was selected to play the title role of the older woman who becomes the target of the boy's crush.

 Controversy

 Poster

 A poster released on 3 October 2014 portrayed the bare stomach of a sari-clad woman, and a young boy looking at her navel.
 The poster was criticised both for its objectification of the woman's body, and for perceived sexualisation of the child.
 The State Child Rights Protection Commission recognised the matter suo motu and released a statement claiming that the poster was vulgar and violated children's rights under Section 292 sub-clauses (I) and (II) of the Indian Penal Code.
 The Commission for the Protection of Child Rights issued notices to the Police Commissioner to prevent display of the poster, and the Censor Board and the director seeking an explanation.

 On 6 October 2014, members of the city committees of AIDWA, SFI, DYFI arranged a protest meeting where they burnt an effigy of the director and requested actions against him and against the censor board for allowing the film to be created in the first place.
 One area of particular concern was the portrayal of female teachers in film.

 Varma responded to the protests, stating that the attraction of the child in the film for his teacher was a representation of the attraction he himself had held for his teacher when he was young.
 He claimed that he had discussed the issue with his former teacher, who did not object, and that the boy in the film had had his parents present while filming, and argued that this removed any allegations of impropriety.

 The State Child Rights Protection Commission filed a report with the police commissioner, asking for an explanation of the case.
 Varma replied to the commission asking for the case to be closed.